-Students must be cleared by the following offices once the re-admission application is received: Office of the Dean of Students, Records Office, Student Financial Services, and Student Accounts.
+Students must be cleared by the following offices once the re-admission application is received: Student Life, Records Office, Student Financial Services, and Student Accounts.

 Additional information regarding Leave of Absences and Withdrawals can be found in the Undergraduate Course Catalog.